 GB Labs has also been quick to adopt LTO-7 in its multi-drive tape system.
 As a result, it can copy 4 6.5TB tapes at an astonishing aggregate data rate of 1200MB/s over a network.

 The final issue to address before addressing the primary storage system is the network architecture.
 Many Ethernet-based storage networks do not fully saturate network connections.
 This inefficiency hampers the incredible transfer speeds that 10 and 40-gigabit connections are capable of.
 Additionally, many storage products are optimized for a particular network type, such as AFP or NFS but do not necessarily give users the best experience in their preferred protocol.
 Finally, we have found that many systems are problematic when faced with mixed OS networks.
 This is a common failing and can be a major drawback as customers increasingly want to roll out – say – Mac-based edit stations, Linux transcoding nodes and Windows effects, graphics and audio systems.

 Space from GB Labs was designed to overcome each of these issues.
 Data transfer speeds are class leading, network connections are fully saturated and system architecture was specifically developed to support multi-OS networks.
-Every system in the range from super tier 1 to off-line tape systems share the same operating system, giving users a seamless and consistent experience at every stage of the production process and throughout the workflow chain.
+Every system in the range from tier 0 to off-line tape systems share the same operating system, giving users a seamless and consistent experience at every stage of the production process and throughout the workflow chain.